 “The data compelled us to found our Center for the Advancement of Women,” McElaney-Johnson notes.
 “It helped us reshape our cornerstone Women’s Leadership Program for students.
-It also informed the creation and continued work of our Center for Diversity, Equity and Inclusion and is a catalyst in our commitment to be an anti-racist university.”
+It also informed the creation and continued work of our Center for Equity, Diversity and Justice and is a catalyst in our commitment to be an anti-racist university.”

 Through the years, the Center for the Advancement of Women has expanded public programming and funded more research opportunities: An annual Women’s Leadership Conference; nonpartisan campaign training workshops to prepare more women to run for office; and Collectif, an original research companion to the Report that further explores some of the most crucial topics and trends related to equity and access.